 In 1995 while conducting a door-to-door food ministry in Stockbridge, Janet Turner encountered many individuals in need of basic medical and dental care.
 She set about to organize a group of caring county citizens and organizations to plan, implement and raise funds to start Henry County’s first and only charitable medical clinic.
+Founded upon the Christian principles of loving our neighbors and giving grace to those in need, Hands of Hope Clinic began its mission to improve overall community health while serving the needs of individuals.

 In August 2004